Where does the name ‘Pomegranite’ come from?

 We love it because pomegranates are made up of different parts, like our business.
 It has a uniform tough outer skin which makes it appear whole but inside are lots of individual, delicate, juicy seeds.
 The business also has these different parts such as ongoing retainers and once-off projects, design as well as word-driven content.

-We love it becuase pomegranates are associated with femininity and because the business started as just us women, this felt like a good fit for us.
+We love it because pomegranates are associated with femininity and because the business started as just us women, this felt like a good fit for us.

-We love it becuase it’s exotic and a little whimsical.
+We love it because it’s exotic and a little whimsical.

 So that’s the story.
 A mad dash that turned out to be a perfect fit for us.